stephenjayakar/convex-aider-preprompt/input.md

 This will prompt the user to set up the `convex` app w/ the backend & authenticate.
 It will also create the `convex/` directory.

+`npx convex dev` runs a server that will autogenerate `convex` definitions for use.
+So you don't have to run `npx convex codegen`.
+It also generates a `.env.local` which has the `CONVEX_URL` plugged in, ready to be used for `vite`.

 # How to plug in Convex into the App

 You have to wrap your app with the `ConvexProvider`.
 Something like this: